Xilinx/PYNQ/docs/source/13_faqs.rst

 ...
 Change the hostname
    If you have multiple boards on the same network, you should give them different host names.
-   You can run the following script to change the hostname:
+   You can run the following script to change the hostname: sudo /home/xpp/scripts/hostname.sh NEW_HOST_NAME
-   /home/xpp/scripts/hostname.sh <NEW HOST NAME>

-..
+...
 What is the user account and password?
-   Username and password are both: xpp
+   Username and password for all linux, jupyter and samba logins are: xpp/xpp